mermehr/redmind-docs/notes/Credential-Attacks/Spraying-Stuffing.md

 # Spraying, Stuffing, and Default Credentials

-Spraying, stuffing, and checking for default credentials are quick and effective ways to gain access.
-They target common weaknesses in authentication systems and are often overlooked by defenders.

----

 ## Password Spraying

-Spraying means trying **one password across many accounts**.
 This avoids account lockouts while still finding weak, org-wide passwords like `Spring2025!` or `Welcome123`.

 ```shell-session